slively/casker/README.md

 #### task

-Each argument after the name must be a task and will be run in order.
+Each argument after the name must be a task and will be run in the order they are passed.
-This task will not complete until all tasks complete.
+This task will not complete until all the defined tasks complete.